apiel/zicBox/NOTE.md

 - TODO make audio input and output selectable with val...

 - TODO Fm plugin

-- TODO Zic_Drum_Kick23
-    - give possibility to play sample in the same time as the engine...
-        - could we apply extra modulation freq and amplitude on the sample?
-    - Should it be also possible to record the generated kick inside a sample?
-    - Could it become a more generic drum engine...

 - TODO puredata plugin
     - FIXME missing libpd on rpi